yukimomo/weekly-slideshow-engine/README.md

 # weekly-slideshow-engine

-Automatically generates a weekly 1-minute slideshow video from photos and videos using Python and MoviePy.
+A Python-based engine that automatically generates a weekly 1-minute slideshow video from photos and videos.
+Designed for fully automated, rule-based video composition using MoviePy.